ArpadGBondor/50_Projects_In_50_Days-13_Random_Choice_Picker/README.md

 ## Udemy - 50 Projects In 50 Days - HTML, CSS & JavaScript
 ### Section 14: Day 13 - Random Choice Picker

+I fixed the error that if you press enter in the empty textarea, the original project generates 31 error messages.